reactivepod/recipes/recipes/chicken-breasts-with-apples.md

-# Chicken breasts with apples
+# Chicken Breasts with Apples

 The legend has it that pasta with tuna and tomato sauce is the "college-student recipe", since it is so easy and fast to prepare (you just boil the pasta and add the tuna and tomato from their cans).